venson/Disaster_Response/README.md

 + Archlinux (not recommended to use pip on Archlinux)

-  - `sudo pacman -S python-nltk nltk-data python-sqlalchemy python-flask python-sklearn `
+  - `sudo pacman -S python-plotly python-pandas python-nltk nltk-data python-sqlalchemy python-flask python-sklearn `

 + Mac
-  - `pip3 install nltk sqlalchemy flask sklearn `
+  - `pip3 install pandas plotly nltk sqlalchemy flask sklearn `

 ## 4. Usage
 1. Run the following commands in the project's root directory to set up your database and model.